SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 * extend reports (only append to them, never changing the already defined fields)

   :Note:
-      The structure report may need to be nested inside a json-array in the future, should we need to extend that.
+      The structure report may need to be nested inside a JSON-array in the future, should we need to extend that.

 * use so far unused datafields (there are not so many).